ProfVLM: A lightweight video-language model for multi-view proficiency estimation: Background and Related Works

 Moving beyond classical action recognition tasks, Action Quality Assessment (AQA) and Proficiency Estimation target the evaluation of how well an action is performed.
 Early deep learning approaches relied on video-only inputs and direct score regression using 3D CNNs—see e.g. \citet[C3D]{c3d}, and \citet[I3D]{carreira17}—or transformer-based models—see e.g., \citet[VST]{videoswin}—often optimized for continuous or discrete skill labels.
 More recent approaches employ spatio-temporal feature extraction and deep learning or self-supervised and transfer learning for action assessment in rehabilitation \citep{hiprehab, sslrehab}.
 Although effective, these models offer limited interpretability and require domain-specific supervision \citep{AQA_survey}.

 Multi-modal AQA and Proficiency Estimation enhance robustness and expressiveness by leveraging complementary modalities such as RGB, optical flow, depth, pose, and audio.
 Audio-visual fusion models such as Skating-Mixer \citep{skatinmixer} adopt hierarchical integration strategies to exploit temporal alignment and rhythm.
 Others use RGB-depth pairs for industrial tasks \citep{gsfmeccano} or combine skeletal motion with visual input to capture nuanced kinematics in sport performance \citep{gsp, hierarchicalpose, skeletonAR}.
 Recent work has also explored domain-specific pose estimation challenges, such as extending human skeleton estimation to include particular sports equipment \citep{ski_pose_estimation}.
 Recent benchmarks such as EgoExoLearn \citep{egoexolearn} and EgoExo4D \citep{egoexo4d} underscore the value of multi-view egocentric and exocentric perspectives.
 However, the baselines proposed in these works demonstrate that the task is far from trivial, emphasizing the critical need for specialized architectures and tailored training objectives.
 Parameter-efficient architectures like SkillFormer \citep{skillformer} have further advanced multi-view proficiency estimation by using cross-attention mechanisms, while physiological signal extraction approaches such as EgoPulseFormer \citep{egoppg} demonstrate how incorporating heart rate data from egocentric cameras can significantly improve skill assessment.
-Recent advances in temporal sampling strategies have demonstrated that effective skill assessment requires domain-specific adaptations, as different sports and activity categories necessitate distinct temporal parameters to capture fundamental movement patterns while preserving temporal continuity \citep{pats}.
-However, most existing approaches rely on late or modality-specific fusion heuristics, which can hinder generalization across domains.
+Recent advances in temporal sampling strategies have demonstrated that effective skill assessment requires domain-specific adaptations, as different sports and activity categories require distinct temporal parameters to capture fundamental movement patterns while preserving temporal continuity \citep{pats}.
+While prior works incorporate language components or narrative evaluation \citep{parmar2019mtl, zhang2024nae}, they maintain separate discriminative heads for score or label prediction.
+In contrast, our approach embeds proficiency prediction directly within the generative language modeling objective, unifying classification and explanation into a single autoregressive process.